mgifford/drupal-security/src/attacks.rst

 A compromised server could lead to privacy disclosures revealing non-public information or information intended for another user.
-The `Ashley Madison Data Breach`_ is an example of the type of exposure which can be devistating for all involved.
+The `Ashley Madison Data Breach`_ is an example of the type of exposure which can be devastating for all involved.
 There is a growing list of organizations who have been compromised, if you want to track if your email is included in one of these breaches, sign up to `Have I Been Pwned`_ .